sgnoohc/GATOR/gnn/README.md

 The code is organized as follows:
 - `bin`: contains executables for managing and monitoring GATOR ML jobs
 - `python`: contains the scripts responsible for running the entire ML pipeline, from data ingress, to training, to saving the model inferences; these scripts are expected to be well-maintained and generalizeable to all GATOR ML models
-- `scripts`: contains various scripts for doing more specific operations; e.g. plotting or creating configs for hyperparameter scans
+- `scripts`: contains various scripts for doing more specific operations, e.g. plotting or creating configs for hyperparameter scans
 - `configs`: contains configuration JSONs for each GATOR ML model

 ## Quick start